This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need to keep track of how often your baby moves or kicks over a certain amount of time.
 Ask your healthcare provider how to do kick counts and how often to do them.
 You may also need the following tests at each visit until your baby is born:

 - A fetal biophysical profile combines a nonstress test and an ultrasound of your unborn baby.
-The nonstress test measures changes in your baby's heartbeat when he moves.
-The ultrasound will show your baby's movement, growth, and how his breathing muscles are working.
+The nonstress test measures changes in your baby's heartbeat when he or she moves.
+The ultrasound will show your baby's movement, growth, and how his or her breathing muscles are working.
 Healthcare providers can check the amount of fluid around your baby.
 The ultrasound will also show how well your baby's lungs are working.

 - An umbilical cord Doppler checks blood flow through the umbilical cord.